JeffCube99/UnityWiki/docs/source/android_development/google_play_games.rst

         #.
 After configuring the leaderboards, On the left hand side of Google Play Console I went to **Play Games Services > Setup and management > Testers**
             to add the emails of all my testers.
 Because i halready had testers on the internal track, under the **Release Tracks** section, I just added my internal testers.
         #.
-At this point you should be able to build and test the game with the ability to use google play services.
+At this point the app now has access to use google play services.
             You do not need to publish.
 For more information about this visit `this information page <https://developers.google.com/games/services/console/testpub>`_

+    #.
+With google play console setup online we return to setting up the `Play Games Services <https://github.com/playgameservices/play-games-plugin-for-unity#configure-your-game>`_
+        plugin.

+        #.
+On Google Play Console page.
+I then went to **Play Games Services > Setup and management > Leaderboards**.
+            There I clicked the **Get resources** button and selected the **Android (XML)** tab.
+I copied the XML to the clipboard.
+        #.
+In unity I went to **Window > Google Play Games > Setup > Android Setup** and pasted the XML under the resources
+            definition section.
+Then I clicked the **Setup** Button.